 Why it matters to retailers

 Credit card security – a large component of overall data security – is one of retailers’ top priorities.
 U.S. retailers complained for years that traditional credit cards were fraud-prone, saying their magnetic stripes were easy to copy and that signatures were of little value in proving the person using the card was the legitimate cardholder.
 With magnetic stripe, banks usually absorbed the cost when a fraudulent transaction was made with a counterfeit card, but retailers were stuck with the cost when lost or stolen cards were involved, amounting to billions of dollars a year.
 As a result, retailers demanded chip-and-PIN, which protects banks, retailers and consumers alike by stopping both counterfeit and lost/stolen card fraud.
 When banks began issuing chip-and-signature cards instead, retailers were concerned that the opportunity to take full advantage of chip technology had been missed.

-The switch to EMV has come at considerable expense to retailers because merchants, not the card industry, have been required to pay the cost of the new equipment, software and installation – an average of $2,000 per chip reader or more than $30 billion nationwide.
-In addition, changes in fraud liability rules unilaterally imposed by the card industry in 2015 mean retailers face increased liability if fraud is committed with a chip card and the retailer does not have a chip reader.
-Retailers without a chip reader are now usually responsible for counterfeit fraud if a chip card is used, and remain responsible for most lost/stolen fraud when either a chip card or traditional card is used.
+The switch to EMV came at considerable expense to retailers because merchants, not the card industry, were required to pay the cost of the new equipment, software and installation – an average of $2,000 per chip reader or more than $30 billion nationwide.
+In addition, changes in fraud liability rules unilaterally imposed by the card industry when EMV was introduced mean retailers now face increased liability.
+Retailers without a working chip card reader are usually responsible for counterfeit fraud if a chip card is used and remain responsible for most lost/stolen fraud.

 NRF advocates for more secure credit cards